Scanners (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 He began as an apprentice on Savile Row, earning a reputation as an expert tailor; later he learned dressmaking as head designer for French fashion house Givenchy.
-(Note: From 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and his own label.)
+(Note: From October 1996 to October 2001, McQueen was simultaneously head designer at Givenchy and at his own label.)
 Although he worked in ready-to-wear – clothing produced for retail sale – his showpiece designs featured a degree of craftsmanship that verged on haute couture – extremely high-end custom designs with elaborate handiwork.

 McQueen's personal fixations had a strong influence on his designs.
 He played on visual and thematic contrasts for effect and incorporated his love of nature into his works with visual motifs and organic materials.
 McQueen was fascinated with Japanese culture and Buddhism.
 He had referenced Japanese clothing in his previous collection Voss (Spring/Summer 2001) and would do so again in It's Only a Game (Spring/Summer 2005).

 His fashion shows were often elaborate to the point of being performance art, and audiences began to expect him to present dramatic spectacles.
 Previous seasons had seen models drenched with artificial rain (Untitled, Spring/Summer 1998) or trapped in a faux-padded cell (Voss).
 The set for his Autumn/Winter 1999 collection The Overlook had depicted an isolated winter landscape inspired by the Stanley Kubrick horror film The Shining (1980).
 Scanners returned to a winter setting, the opposite of the Amazon rainforest inspiration for Irere (Spring/Summer 2003).
 Although well-received for its designs, Irere had garnered criticism for its largely uneventful show.